TeskaLabs/splang-docs/docs/expressions/parsec/combinator.md

 Parse list of values to record structure.

 Iterating through list of elements `!PARSE.RECORD` expression collects values to record structure.

+!!! note

+    This expression is not fully implemented.
+It cannot be used in practice, because its output is not properly adapted with `!PARSE.KVLIST` and lmio-parsec.
+It is described here for completeness.

 Type: _Combinator_